 Well there is truth in that as sleep deprivation will suppress your immune system.
 And, burning the candle at both ends often leaves you with a cold.
 Studies have shown that when we don’t get enough shut eye the cells and proteins which are created or released while we sleep to fight off viral and bacterial infections decrease.
 A lack of sleep can also cause us to be sick for longer as our bodies lack the resources to properly fight back.
 Boosting our immune system doesn’t require us to have extra sleep time, just try to get the seven to eight hours we need.

 Variety in our foods helps boost immunity because we are likely to take in a full range of vitamins and minerals.
 Generally speaking the richer the colour, the more likely they are to be packed with nutrients.
-Bright orange sweet potatoes and dark leafy greens are also high in vitamin A, a Lumity supplement ingredients which has proven immunity boosting effects.
+Bright orange sweet potatoes and dark leafy greens are also high in vitamin A, a Lumity supplement ingredient which we included due its strong links to maintaining a healthy immune system.
 Eating lots of different types of food also improves our gut flora which has been linked to a better ability to fight infection and bacteria.